csc301-2023-winter/3-university-health-network-T/Deliverable-2/Iteration-02-review.md

 List **process-related** (i.e. team organization and how you work) decisions and actions that worked well.

+* Establish clear project goals: Define the purpose of the website, what features it should have, and what outcomes you hope to achieve.
+We focus on the patient panel for the website and put the most effort on the exercise page and meeting page of the website.
+This will help guide the team's work and keep everyone focused on what needs to be done.
+* Define clear roles and responsibilities: We have four people to work on the frontend and three people to work on the server and database.
+Clearly define each team member's role and responsibilities so that everyone knows what is expected of them.
+This will help avoid confusion and ensure that tasks are completed on time.
+* Use a version control system: A version control system like Git can help ensure that changes to the code are tracked, reviewed, and approved by team members before being merged into the main codebase.

  * 2 - 4 important decisions, processes, actions, or anything else that worked well for you, ordered from most to least important.
  * Give a supporting argument about what makes you think that way.